Originally Published on Nov. 7, 2017;

 - Looking Back before Looking Forward:

 - (1) In 2014-2015: Only one Power-5 Conference Champion (Big 12) was left out, but they were not undefeated (actually, Baylor and TCU were co-champions, but again, neither were undefeated and neither made it into the CFP).
-Further, only one team started the CFP undefeated overall, and two teams started undefeated in conference play.
+Further, only one team started the CFP undefeated overall, and two teams started the CFP while undefeated in conference play.